PLEBNET-PLAYGROUND/LNDroneController/README.md

 ## drone-config.json file format
 Below is example config.
-LocalIPPath is not required, but used if provided to read a file with local IP address and map a ClearnetConnectionString if not being directly adversited via GetInfo LND call.
+LocalIPPath is not required, but used if provided to read a file with local IP address and map a ClearnetConnectionString if not being directly advertised via GetInfo LND call.
   ```
 [
     {